Aliases for CBR1 Gene

 CBR1 (Carbonyl Reductase 1) is a Protein Coding gene.
-Among its related pathways are Drug metabolism - cytochrome P450 and Metabolism.
+Diseases associated with CBR1 include Retinitis Pigmentosa 58.
+Among its related pathways are Arachidonic acid metabolism and Doxorubicin Pathway, Pharmacokinetics.
 GO annotations related to this gene include oxidoreductase activity and carbonyl reductase (NADPH) activity.
 An important paralog of this gene is CBR3.

 UniProtKB/Swiss-Prot for CBR1 Gene